 230 Archaeological Methods and Interpretation 3 Archaeological fieldwork methods; lab-based analysis of archaeological materials as applied to reconstructing past human lifeways.

-260 [BSCI] [B] Introduction to Physical Anthropology 4 (3-3) Evidence for human evolution; processes of racial differentiation; techniques of physical anthropology.
+260 [BSCI] Introduction to Biological Anthropology 4 (3-3) Evidence for human evolution; evolutionary explanations of human variation; techniques of biological anthropology.

-317 [I] Global Feminisms 3 An interdisciplinary approach to examining women's roles and experiences throughout the world and different approaches to feminism/feminisms.
+317 Global Feminisms 3 Course Prerequisite: ANTH 101, WOMEN ST 101, or WOMEN ST 201.
+An interdisciplinary approach to examining women's roles and experiences throughout the world and different approaches to feminism/feminisms.
 (Crosslisted course offered as WOMEN ST 332, ANTH 317).

 395 Topics in Anthropology V 3-6 May be repeated for credit; cumulative maximum 6 hours.
 Examination of selected topics in contemporary anthropological theory and practice.
 Recommended preparation: Junior standing.

-404 [CAPS] [T] The Self in Culture 3 Course Prerequisite: One course each at the 100-level, 200-level, and 300-level in any of the following subjects: AMER ST, ANTH, CES, COM, ENGLISH, FINE ART, H D, HISTORY, HUMANITY, PHIL, POL S, PSYCH, SOC, or WOMEN ST; junior standing.
+404 [CAPS] The Self in Culture 3 Course Prerequisite: One course at the 100-level and one course at the 200-level in any of the following subjects: AMER ST, ANTH, CES, COM, ENGLISH, FINE ART, H D, HISTORY, HUMANITY, PHIL, POL S, PSYCH, SOC, or WOMEN ST; junior standing.
 Survey of anthropological theories exploring self in Western/non-Western cultures through dreams, history, and human development.

 418 Human Issues in International Development 3 Interdisciplinary analysis of complex interaction between tradition and modernity in Third World societies.
 (Crosslisted course offered as ANTH 418, POL S 418, SOC 418).